US unions call for Netflix and Warner Bros Discovery merger to be blocked | LBC

 US unions call for Netflix and Warner Bros Discovery merger to be blocked

-The US streaming giant Netflix said that it agreed to buy Warner Bros Discovery film and TV studios business in a 72 billion US dollar deal.
+The US streaming giant Netflix said on Friday that it had agreed to buy Warner Bros Discovery film and TV studios business in a $72 billion (£54 billion) deal

 US unions have called for the Netflix and Warner Bros Discovery merger to be blocked.